 Avadh Girls’ Degree College is an all-female higher education institution in Lucknow, India.
 It was founded by the Loreto Convent in 1958; however, it was placed under the jurisdiction of the Avadh Educational Society in 1975.
 The college contains an impressive academic catalogue complete with a nationally recognized Faculty of Commerce.
 Moreover, the college not only pushes its students to strive for academic excellence, it allows them to transform into active members in the community.
 The college requires that each student become a member of three compulsory school clubs: social service, sports, and entertainment.
 Prowibo launched its first program at Avadh Girls’ Degree College in August 2019.

 Ecolotrip is one of the largest and active networks of young climate activists and entrepreneurs in the Francophonie.
 It facilitates the participation of young French-speaking people, particularly young people from the South, in climate policies at the local, national and international level.
+They support projects with strong environmental and socioeconomic impacts on young people and host awareness-raising and educational activities.

 University of Lagos was founded in 1962 and is one of the top universities in Nigeria.
 Our partnership with UNILAG aims at promoting academic exchanges in all fields and sharing pedagogical approaches from different parts of the world.
 We launched our first programme with UNILAG in March 2022 with classes in economics, financial literacy, innovative design thinking and storytelling.